jpsaha/MOTPold/index.md

   - These notes may also serve as a reference to anyone who would like to provide guidance to students, and but may not have enough time to organize the relevant questions across the topics and sub-topics.
 - To provide assistance to anyone on Mathematics Olympiad.
 -------
-<h2 align="center">👋 I am enthusiastic about math/math olympiads and/or teaching math to high schoolers.How I may contribute? </h2>
+<h2 align="center">👋 I am enthusiastic about math/math olympiads and/or teaching math to high schoolers.
+How I may contribute? </h2>

 - One may reach to schools, to high schoolers.
 - One may explain about Olympiads, and spread awareness about it.